ymcx/misc/lockin/README.md

 You may take a look at the source files and perhaps make some modifications to, for example, the scraped subreddits.

-To actually run the program, you can simply pass the credentials.txt file to main.py like so:
+To actually run the program, you need to pass the modified credentials.txt file along with the selected mode (text/graph):

 ```
-python src/main.py credentials.txt
+uv run lockin credentials.txt text
 ```

 # Testing